 - Go to the Spaces and locations tree

-- Go to the relevant rooms give them the label enclosed meeting space (in the table General)
+- Go to the relevant rooms give them the label meeting space (in the table General)

-- Then go to the cross table properties and select
+- Then head on over to the cross table properties, and select:

 - Tree: spaces and locations

 - Click on Show, and you will get to see all the meeting spaces (spaces labelled as such) and their acoustic requirements